rppicomidi/ideacentreStick300-T100TA-linux/README.md

 - The num-lock key is on by default when you first boot up.
 If you require a password when you log in, when you enter your password, it likely will fail.
 Toggle the numlock on the keyboard and it will work again.

 - The built in audio is broken in the Linux Audio system and the SOF project has no plans to fix it.
+After a few minutes, audio stops coming out of the speakers or headphones and is replaced by an ear-splitting screeching noise.
 See this [issue](https://github.com/thesofproject/sof/issues/3868).
-The askubuntu site says there is a [fix for Ubuntu 20.04LTS](https://askubuntu.com/questions/1395617/no-sound-on-asus-transformer-t100ha) but I never tried it.
+The askubuntu site says there is a [fix in Ubuntu 20.04LTS](https://askubuntu.com/questions/1395617/no-sound-on-asus-transformer-t100ha) but I never tried it.
+Workarounds exist, but did not work for my application:
-Audio over HDMI works fine.
-Audio from a USB to audio adapter also works fine either through the keyboard USB host or through the microUSB charging port with the OTG adapter.
-If you want to use the T100TA always with a keyboard or with an external monitor attached, then it might be fine.
+  - Audio over HDMI works fine.
+  - Audio from a USB to audio adapter also works fine either through the keyboard's USB host or through the microUSB charging port with an OTG adapter.
+  - I didn't try Bluetooth audio but that also might work.

 - With an external HDMI monitor connected, the T100TA LCD is off.
 If you turn it on using the Screen settings or the F8 function key, the touchscreen touch points are wrong.
 I fixed it with this script that I set up to run at startup